SPORTS RULES OF THE 2018 ETAPE DU TOUR

 The present rules have been drawn up in French which is considered as the official language.
 They are subject to French law.
-Any dispute arising from their interpretation or application will be submitted to the exclusive jurisdiction of the courts within the competence of the Court of Appeal of Versailles.
+Any disputes likely to result from its interpretation or execution will be subject to the exclusive competency of the jurisdiction of the Court of Appeal in Versailles, France.

-ASO reserves the right to modify the route, the location of the feeding stations and the timing points, the distance to cover and postpone the date and/or times of the race at any time when circumstances require.
+If need be, A.S.O. reserves the right to modify the route, the position of the feeding stations and the timing points, the distance to be covered and to postpone the date and/or the start time of the Event, at any time.

-If the race has to be cancelled in the event of a reason beyond ASO’s control, according to the circumstances, ASO will offer compensation such as replacing the race by another event organised by ASO, allowing the entrant to postpone his race registration or reimbursing the cost of the race number, less the registration fees, excluding any of the participant’s other expenses.
+If the race has to be cancelled in the event of a reason beyond A.S.O.’s control, according to the circumstances, A.S.O. will offer compensation such as replacing the race by another event organised by A.S.O., allowing the entrant to postpone his race registration or reimbursing the cost of the race number, less the registration fees, excluding all the participant’s other expenses.

-By registering for l’Etape du Tour, the participant is automatically subscribed to the event’s newsletters and must remain so until L’Etape du Tour takes place.
+By registering for the Event, the Participant is automatically subscribed to the event’s newsletters and must remain so until the Event takes place.